minio/directpv-docs/content/installation/upgrade.md

 ### Offline upgrade

-Follow the below steps for an offline upgrade
+Follow the steps below to perform an offline upgrade:

 1. Uninstall the DirectPV CSI driver.